RobTillaart/MCP23017_RT/README.md

   - what is performance gain vs footprint?
 - investigate and reimplement the INPUT_PULLUP for pinMode() ?
 - initial value (16 bit?) as begin parameter (breaking change)
-  - depends on input output pull-up etc
+  - depends on input output pull-up etc.
 - create a derived class **MCP23017_REVD**

 #### Wont